 9. ) Grab some spices at the Egyptian Bazar

-As with most Bazars, prices are inflated and you’re expected to haggle your way to a deal.
-Don’t forget to try some of the freshly prepared Turkish Delight from one of the many confectionary and coffee traders in the Bazar.
+As with most Bazars, prices are inflated and you’re expected to haggle your way to a deal (like most markets in Istanbul).
+Don’t forget to try some of the freshly prepared Turkish Delight from one of the many confectionary and coffee traders in the Bazaar.

 10.)
 Explore the quaint charm of Sile

-Head to beautiful Sile for a day out of the hustle and bustle of Istanbul, where you can try local seafood (right on the harbour front that day), see the historic ruins of the towns castle and stroll through the winding streets that criss-cross this colourful town.
+Head to beautiful Sile for a day out of Istanbul, where you can try local seafood (right on the harbour), see the historic ruins of the town’s castle and stroll through the winding streets that criss-cross this colourful town.

 Don’t forget to listen out for the hum of the Black Sea fisherman’s boats heading back to shore.
-Packed full of freshly caught fish and shellfish – these boats sell directly to the local restaurants for their lunch time menu.
+Packed full of freshly caught fish and shellfish – these boats sell directly to the local restaurants for their lunchtime menu.
 Yum!

 11.)
 Try baklava at Hafiz Mustafa 1864

 Its popularity is only surpassed by its delicious and indulgent treats.
 Head here and gorge on some of the many variations of baklava that will somehow magically disappear into your tummy!